dundalek/casio-f91w-fsm/README.md

 URL: https://alexisphilip.fr/F-91W/

 The legendary F-91W now has its online version, and it's fully functional.
-Hav fun.
+Have fun.

 > Warning: all the comments in the source code are written in French, as I wrote this code a long time ago, not thinking
 > it could be used by people throughout the world.